 The core of a nation is reflected by its tea lore.
 This is particularly true in the case of China, where the country’s practical yet spiritual essence is reproduced in “Chayi” – “the art of drinking tea”.

-According to Legend, tea was a gift to the world from ancient China over 2000 years ago.
-It started by spontaneous revelation, much like Newton being knocked out by an apple, when Emperor Shennong who was fond of experimenting, tasted dried Camellia Sinensis leaves that had accidently fallen into his cup of boiling water and marveled at the refreshing results!
+According to legend, tea was a gift to the world from ancient China over 2000 years ago.
+It started by spontaneous revelation, much like Newton being knocked out by an apple, when Emperor Shennong who was fond of experimenting, tasted dried Camellia Sinensis leaves that had accidentally fallen into his cup of boiling water and marvelled at the refreshing results!

 Tea: The spirit of China

 “Cha” (tea) is a symbol of the spirit of China, perhaps this is why it plays a significant role in its rituals- not only is it a household staple throughout all social classes, it has its own place in precious ceremonies like traditional Chinese weddings and festivals where the serving of tea is a heartfelt gesture of respect and gratitude.

 The type and taste of the tea being consumed could even be an indication of one’s personality and from classic Chinese novels with the flavour of tea in them, it can be derived that the ingredients used to make tea depended on age and social status during the ancient times.
 Even now tea flavours and even tea wares should typically blend in with the surroundings of the drinker whether it be plum blossoms drifting through the air or the full moon gliding across the sky as well as the nature of the accompanying people.